AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

   - Pointers in that data inherit the same property

+  - This is specific to SPARK: in Ada only designated data is constant

 * Also applies to input parameters of composite types containing pointers

   - Different from input of access type